AguaClara/Textbook/AIDE/Specifications.rst

 Jet Reverser
 ------------

-The jet reverser consists of a longitudinally-cut half-pipe that is laid in the bottom of the bay (see :numref:`figure_clarifierEndView`).
+The jet reverser consists of a longitudinally-cut half-pipe that is laid in the bottom of the bay (see :numref:`figure_spec_clarifierEndView`).
 It functions as a way to keep flocs suspended in the sedimentation tank by ensuring that any sludge that settles will be propelled back up by the force of the diffuser jet.

 The diffusers are offset from the jet reverser centerline.
 This is intentionally done to promote the resuspension of flocs, which form a floc filter for primary filtration.

-.. _figure_clarifierEndView:
+.. _figure_spec_clarifierEndView:

 .. figure:: ../Images/clarifierEndView.png
    :width: 500px